 Like the Jollof Rice illustration I gave, even if your purpose seems like the minute seasoning that cannot be noticed, you must still understand that the program of life cannot be complete without you then stop trying to be “significant” like other ingredients.

-Imagine all the ingredients of the Jollof Rice want to “feel significant” and they all tried to be rice grains.
-That will mess up the whole program.
+Imagine all the ingredients in the Jollof Rice want to “feel significant” and they all try to be rice grains.
+That will mess up the whole Jollof Rice program.

 Apart from messing up the whole program, comparison also leaves you in frustration because no matter how hard you try to do what someone else is doing, you can’t be effective in doing it since you weren’t created for that.